 Front-mounted induction motor with two mid-mounted hydrogen fuel cell storage tanks.

-Battery 24 kW lithium polymer
+Battery 24 kW lithium

 Fuel cell 100 kW fuel cell with two hydrogen storage tanks